Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Framework

 For the between-subject design, we follow the standard assumptions in the literature \citep[e.g.,][]{almas.etal2020, cohn.etal2023}, which we formalize through the lens of our statistical framework.
 For the within-subject design, we extend these assumptions to account for multiple observations per spectator.

 To identify egalitarians in the between-subject design, our identification assumption is that individuals who divide earnings equally when worker earnings are assigned based on performance would have also divided earnings equally under any other environment.
-Formally, if $Y_{ip}(z_p) = \frac{w_H + w_L }{2}$ for $z_p = 0$, then $Y_{ip}(z_p) = \frac{w_H + w_L }{2}$ for all $z_p$.
+Formally, if $Y_{ip}(z_p) = \frac{w_H - w_L }{2}$ for $z_p = 0$, then $Y_{ip}(z_p) = \frac{w_H - w_L }{2}$ for all $z_p$.
 In the within-subject design, our identification assumption is that individuals who divide equally in the luck \textit{and} performance environments would have divided equally under any other environment.
-Formally, if $Y_{ip}(z_p) = \frac{w_H + w_L }{2}$ for $z_p = 0$ \textit{and} $Y_{ip'}(z_{p'}) = \frac{w_H + w_L }{2}$ for $z_{p'} = 1$, then $Y_{ip}(z_p) = \frac{w_H + w_L }{2}$ for all $z_p$.
+Formally, if $Y_{ip}(z_p) = \frac{w_H - w_L }{2}$ for $z_p = 0$ \textit{and} $Y_{ip'}(z_{p'}) = \frac{w_H - w_L }{2}$ for $z_{p'} = 1$, then $Y_{ip}(z_p) = \frac{w_H - w_L }{2}$ for all $z_p$.

-To identify libertarians in the between-subject design, our identification assumption is that individuals who do not redistribute earnings in the performance environment would not redistribute earnings under any other environment.
+To identify libertarians in the between-subject design, our identification assumption is that individuals who do not redistribute earnings in the luck environment would not redistribute earnings under any other environment.
 Formally, if $Y_{ip}(z_p) = 0$ for $z_p = 1$, then $Y_{ip}(z_p) = 0$ for all $z_p$.
-In the within-subject design, our identification assumption is that individuals who do no redistribute earnings in the luck nor performance environments would not redistribute earnings under any other environment.
+In the within-subject design, our identification assumption is that individuals who do not redistribute earnings in either the luck or performance environments would not redistribute earnings under any other environment.
 Formally, if $Y_{ip}(z_p) = 0$ for $z_p = 0$ \textit{and} $Y_{ip'}(z_{p'}) = 0$ for $z_{p'} = 1$, then $Y_{ip}(z_p) = 0$ for all $z_p$.

-To identify meritocrats in the between-subject design, the identification assumption is that if a spectator gives a greater share to the more productive worker in the performance condition, they would not have given less to the productive worker in the luck condition.
-In the within-subject design, our identification assumption is that those who equalize earnings in the luck environment but give strictly more to winners in the performance environment would strictly redistribute more earnings as the role of luck increases.
-Formally, if $Y_{ip}(1) > Y_{ip}(0)$, then, $Y_{ip}(z_p) > Y_{ip}(z'_p)$ whenever $z_p > z'_p$.
+To identify meritocrats in the between-subject design, we follow \citet{almas.etal2020}.
+The share of spectators who allocate more to the winner in the performance condition equals the combined share of libertarians (who never redistribute) and meritocrats (who reward performance differences), while the share who allocate more to the winner in the luck condition equals the share of libertarians alone (since meritocrats equalize under luck).
+The difference between these two shares therefore identifies the meritocrat fraction.
+In the within-subject design, our identification assumption is that those who equalize earnings in the luck environment but give strictly more to the winner in the performance environment would strictly redistribute more earnings as the role of luck increases.
+Formally, if $Y_{ip}(0) < Y_{ip}(1) = \frac{w_H - w_L}{2}$, then $Y_{ip}(z_p) > Y_{ip}(z'_p)$ whenever $z_p > z'_p$.